 We think HCPs should be appropriately paid for the time they invest and expertise they offer, but it is right to continually review how this works in practice.

 It is important the public feels confident our relationships are appropriate and beneficial.
 That is why we are committed to transparency.
-We hope that the healthcare professionals we work with feel the same, and that is why Pfizer has taken the decision that we will only work in future with those who are happy to share information about our work together in the public domain.
+We hope that the healthcare professionals we work with feel the same, and that is why Pfizer has taken the decision that we will only work with those who are happy to share information about our work together in the public domain.

-Since 2012, Pfizer has been publicly sharing details of the total amount of money paid annually to the healthcare professionals we work with as well as reporting Medical and Educational Goods and Services (MEGS) provided to healthcare organisations, institutions or associations.
+Since 2012, Pfizer has been publicly sharing details of the total amount of money paid annually to the healthcare professionals we work with, as well as reporting Medical and Educational Goods and Services (MEGS) provided to healthcare organisations, institutions or associations.
 Through MEGS, the pharmaceutical industry provides financial support or services for projects that can be shown to provide direct value to patients or the NHS; there can be no direct benefit to the supporting pharmaceutical company.

 As of 2016, Pfizer now also shares details of all other types of donations paid by Pfizer to healthcare organisations, beyond just MEGS.
-This includes charitable or business donations, educational grants and studentships.
+This includes charitable or business donations, educational grants or studentships.
 Definitions of each activity are provided on our website.